Half-Guinea-Press/zymurgical-oubliette/docs/index.md

 ---

 # Welcome to the Zymurgical Oubliette
-#### A mad exploration of worlds, stories, adventures, and the games we play in them...
+#### A mad exploration of worlds, adventures, and the games we play in them...